ElektraInitiative/libelektra/src/plugins/iconv/README.md

 key database that requires a speciﬁc encoding can make use of it.
 To sum up, every user can select a different encoding, but the key databases are still properly encoded for anyone.

-If a user wants to validate a files encoding before reading the file, the `checkfile` key has to be set.
-When set to `0` the feature is turned off, every other value turns it on.
-File validation returns an error if a byte sequence thats not legal in `from` is detected and the file will not be read.